eduresser/cvm-sqlite/README.md

 ## Installation

-You can install the CVM Data Processor directly from GitHub using pip:
+You can install the CVM-SQLite directly from GitHub using pip:

 ```bash
 pip install cvm-sqlite